Lothrian/Dominions5TurnArchiver/README.txt

     - "deactivated" equal to readyArchiveDuration = -1.
 Safety mechanism.
     Default: deactivated
 - longTermStorageDirectory: Path to the directory where outdated turns shall be archived.
 Only used when useLongTermStorage = "move"
+- dom5Arg: can contain arbitrary text which will be added as argument to the launched Dominions program

 -----------------------